 - Bill 39, An Act to establish a new electoral system (Order of reference given on 8 October 2020).

 - Bill 64, An Act to modernize legislative provisions as regards the protection of personal information (Order of reference given on 20 October 2020).

 - Bill 84, An Act to assist persons who are victims of criminal offences and to facilitate their recovery (Order of reference given on 4 February 2021).

 COMMITTEE ON CITIZEN RELATIONS

 COMMITTEE ON HEALTH AND SOCIAL SERVICES

 Order of reference

 Consideration of Bills:

-Bill 73, An Act to amend various provisions relating to assisted procreation (Order of reference given on 2 February 2021).
+- Bill 73, An Act to amend various provisions relating to assisted procreation (Order of reference given on 2 February 2021).
+COMMITTEE ON TRANSPORTATION AND THE ENVIRONMENT Order of reference Consideration of Bills:

-Order in compliance with the Standing Orders

-Interpellation: